pavelekshin/distributed-app/README.md

 ### Generate data

-- Run producer to generate some data
+- Run producer to generate some data into the RabbitMQ queue

 ```shell
 docker compose exec app_consumer generatedata